 East Champaran is the second most populous district of Bihar.
 The place derives its name from the synthesis of two words, champa and aranya.
 Champa refers to scented flower trees and Aranya refers to the home or an enclosed place.
 The name originated back in a time when the district was surrounded by a forest of magnolia (champa) trees.

-It is an administrative district of Bihar, blessed with lush green surroundings has a great variety of tourist attractions.
-Gandak, Burhi Gandak and Baghmati are the rivers flowing through this region.
+It is an administrative district of Bihar, blessed with lush green surroundings and has a great variety of tourist attractions.
+Gandak, Burhi Gandak and Bagmati are the rivers flowing through this region.
 Sharing its boundary with Nepal and having smooth connectivity to other cities of Bihar and other states, it has a wider connectivity.
 Thus, East Champaran accounts for being a tourist's delight.

 Motihari town of East Champaran is considered as the headquarters of the district.
 It has witnessed few revolutionary historical events and is considered as the springboard for India's independence.
-The pioneering 'Satyagraha' movement by Mahatma Gandhi began here for the first time.
+The pioneering Satyagraha movement by Mahatma Gandhi began here for the first time.

-Art and Culture
+Art And Culture

-Best time to visit East Champaran
+Best Time To Visit East Champaran

 The best months to visit the place are the winter months, from October to March.
 During these months, the temperature remains comfortable and apt for visiting all the places of interest.

-How to reach East Champaran
+How To Reach East Champaran

 East Champaran tourism offers best connectivity by the modes of rail and road.